DOMS0092/phase-3-sinatra-react-project/README.md

 ## Introduction

 Welcome to Project 3!
-My the goal for this application to is put it all together and build something from scratch to reinforce what I know and expand the horizons.
+My goal for this application to is put it all together and build something from scratch to reinforce what I know and expand the horizons.

 The focus of this project is to build a Sinatra API backend that uses Active Record to access and persist data in a database, which will be used by a separate React frontend that interacts with the database via the API.